Where to start

 Similarly, local councils are continually uploading documents related to old planning applications to their websites.
 These can be useful to help describe the old layouts of service stations, and the text can sometimes tell us a bit more about unfulfilled plans.
 We have most of these crossed off, but more are regularly being added.
 The same tool is a good way to identify new developments, too.

 In an ideal world all the photos hosted on this website would be completely unique.
-Realistically, that's not possible, but fortunately the Geograph project has wide library of suitable images.
+Realistically, that's not possible, but fortunately the Geograph project has wide library of suitable images, that can help with the areas where we are lacking.

 We don't want to be copying their images just for the sake of it.
 However, where their image shows something we don't have, it should be uploaded here, so long as all the fields are filled out correctly.
 It's very important that the photographer and source attributed.